 But if you were to meet him in his teens, you wouldn’t really bet on his later success.
 Branson had poor reading and math skills, dropped out of high-school and is proud to admit he’s dyslexic all his life.
 Not really your first choice for a billionaire philanthropist knight and worldwide media icon.

-But this guy, with his perfect 59-year old blonde hair and dazzling mumbling charm didn’t always have a hold over an empire of 400 companies.
+But this guy, with his perfect 59-year old blonde hair and dazzling mumbling charm, didn’t always have a hold over an empire of 400 companies.
 His first business endeavor, the Student Magazine which he started when he was 16, had difficulties with, believe it or not, the UK’s law enforcement agencies.
-Richard almost went to jail for publishing remedies for veneral disease in the magazine.
+Richard almost went to jail for publishing remedies for venereal disease in the magazine.

 It didn’t stop there.
 His Virgin record shops, in the midst of cash-flow problems, almost put him in jail again.
 This time it was for something more serious: tax evasion.
 After spending one night in prison, the plea bargain for £60,000 was paid.

 The experience, as he recalls, had a big impact on him: ‘I vowed to myself that I would never again do anything that would cause me to be imprisoned or, indeed, do any kind of business deal that would embarrass me.’

 The trend of failures however kept on going for him for pretty much his entire life: Virgin Cola (for which he drove a tank in Times Square), Virgin Vodka, Virgin Vie, Virgin Brides (for which he dressed up as a bride), Virgin Clothing, Virgin Cars, Virgin Digital all failed.
 And the list could go on for a long time.

 I guess you could say Branson is the king of the entrepreneurship club, according to his definition: ‘Learn from failure.
 If you are an entrepreneur and your first venture wasn’t a success, welcome to the club!’